nanoframework/nanoframework.github.io/content/contributing/developer-guide.md

 4. Compare the ```nanoFramework.CoreLibrary\bin\Debug\Stubs``` folder's actual state with the saved one.
 The files which should have changed:
 - ```corlib_native.cpp```
 - ```corlib_native.h```
-- your class's C++ counterpart, ```corlib_native_System_Number.cpp``` in the my example
+- your class's C++ counterpart, ```corlib_native_System_Number.cpp``` in the example
-5. Apply the changes you found to same files under ```nf-interpreter/src/CLR/CorLib```.
+5. Apply the changes you found to the same files under ```nf-interpreter/src/CLR/CorLib```.
 DO NOT overwrite the files there!
 The files under nf-interpreter may have additional declarations, etc. Copy over the diff meaningfully!
 6. You will find that a stub for the function you declared above will be generated with this signature:

 ```